ILLINOIS STATE LIBRARY

-Besides ESL, LEP is another acronym you may see.
-LEP stands for Limited English Proficient.
+Besides ESL, LEP and ELL are other acronyms you may see.
+LEP stands for Limited English Proficient; ELL stands for English Language Learner.
 Finally, you may see the acronym ESOL.
 ESOL stands for English for Speakers of Other Languages.
 ESL is the term most often used.
 You may also see the acronym TESOL.
 TESOL is a professional organization for Teachers of English to Speakers of Other Languages.

 Learning a second language is a process.
 Acquiring spoken language is the first step, followed by mastery of reading and writing.
 Adults who are learning English approach the process in a very different way than native English speakers who are learning to read.
 The initial goal of a tutor working with an English language learner will be to identify where that learner is in the process of acquiring English.